jasonumiker-sysdig/sysdig-fargate-cdk-example/README.md

 ## Usage

 ### Prerequisites
-1. Ensure you've deployed the Sysdig Orchestrator Agent and Instrumention Service, Sysdig via the provided Sysdig CloudFormation Template - https://docs.sysdig.com/en/docs/installation/serverless-agents/aws-fargate-serverless-agents/#latest-cloudformation,
+1. Ensure you've deployed the Sysdig Orchestrator Agent and Instrumention Service, Sysdig via the provided Sysdig CloudFormation Template - https://docs.sysdig.com/en/docs/installation/serverless-agents/aws-fargate-serverless-agents/#latest-cloudformation
+1. Note the name of the LogGroup created by this CloudFormation stack - you'll need to put it in cdk.json below
 1. Then install node.js if required (using Homebrew or the OS pacakage repository such as apt, yum or dnf etc.)

 ### Install the CDK Stacks
 1. First run `npm install` in this folder